vitmalina/mquery/docs/index.md

 #### on()

 Adds event listener to each element in the collection.
+Allows to add multiple events separated by the space or the comma.

 Allows to add custom scoping for the event so multiple events can be removed easily.
 If event name has a dot (for example `event.scope`), anything after the dot is considered a scope.